About

 Ceramics Practice

-She works with clay on a daily basis (obsessively).
+Annereau works with clay on a daily basis.
 Her her portfolio is comprised of hand built pieces, pottery thrown creations and and slip cast designs.

 Annereau mainly makes cremation urns ceremoniously.
 Week in week out, she makes small batches of urns that she fires in her own electric kiln.
 Occasionally she makes biographical pieces, and creations on the topic of ‘Australian culture’.